What is transference and why should you care about it?

 An Example of Transference

 An example of transference would be the expectation that you have as an adult that people are making fun of you or will make fun of you if you express yourself.
-And this happens because of your past experience of being a child who felt the pain of being humiliated or ridiculed when you expressed your feelings.
+And this happens because of your past experience.
+Specifically, the experience of being a child who felt the pain of being humiliated or ridiculed when you expressed your feelings.
 You were humiliated or ridiculed by the people who took care of you, the people who were important to you.
-This created an adult who is unable to be free with their feelings, free with their expression of themselves.
-And a sort of innate expectation that you will be humiliated or made fun of for expressing yourself.
+Thus, this created an adult who is unable to be free with their feelings, free with their expression of themselves.
+You have an innate expectation that you will be humiliated or made fun of for expressing yourself.

 Why Should You Care About Transference?